kevynrdz/rapicad/README.md

 ## Disclaimer
 This page doesn't seek to obtain an economic return (for now), but a collaboration is always appreciated by sharing, donating, correcting information, helping with maintenance or giving their opinion.
+All files are designed and developed by KevynRdz under CC-BY license.
+For more info visit https://creativecommons.org/licenses/by/4.0/
+The name and logo of RAPICAD is under intellectual property.
+Copyright 2023, all rights reserved.

+##Donations
-- You can donate via:
+You can donate via:
 #### https://cafecito.app/kevynrdz (MercadoPago - Only for Argentina)
 #### https://ko-fi.com/kevynrdz (PayPal - Others)
-- All files are designed and developed by KevynRdz under CC-BY license.
-For more info visit https://creativecommons.org/licenses/by/4.0/
-- The name and logo of RAPICAD is under intellectual property.
-Copyright 2023, all rights reserved.

 ### Finally, thanks all for support this project.